JanTest94/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 See [Customize email notifications > Use app context](/docs/guides/custom-email/main/#use-app-context) for more details.

-### App intent links
+### Enhanced use of app intent links
-Identity Engine changes the way Okta processes these requests.
-It no longer forwards requests to the centralized sign-in page (`/login/login.htm`).
-Instead, the app intent links location hosts the widget/sign-in experience for the app that the user is attempting to access.

-Then, Identity Engine evaluates the Global Session Policy, authentication policy, and all other policies relevant to the sign-in experience.
-Each app intent link is responsible for hosting the sign-in experience on Identity Engine.
-Because of this, they share a common app intent link rate limit bucket/group similar to what exists for the centralized sign-in page on Classic Engine.
+Identity Engine optimizes the sign-in experience through enhancing the use of app intent links while supporting Identity Provider and Service Provider initiated sign-in flows.

-App intent links are used to signal intent to access an app.
-These links are protocol-specific endpoints that you can use to initiate a sign-in flow to an app.
-Both Identity Provider and Service Provider initiated flows are supported.
+App intent links are protocol-specific endpoints that signal the intent to access an app through initiating a sign-in flow.

-Example app intent link for a SAML application:
+An example SAML application app intent link:
 `http://{yourOktaDomain}/app/mysamlapp_1/{appInstanceID}/sso/saml`

+The sign-in processes for both the Identity Engine and Classic Engine are detailed below.

+####Identity Engine sign-in process

+With Identity Engine, the app intent link's location hosts the widget/sign-in experience for the specific app the user wants to access.
+This change eliminates user redirects and simplifies the user experience.

+To process the request, Identity Engine analyzes all relevant policies to the sign-in experience without forwarding to the centralized sign-in page (`/login/login.htm`).
+Since each app intent link is responsible for hosting the sign-in experience, they share a common app intent link rate limit bucket/group similar to the structure on the centralized Classic Engine sign-in page  (`/login/login.htm`).

+####Classic Engine sign-in process

-Before Identity Engine, these endpoints were accessible only with a session.
-Unauthenticated traffic was redirected to a centralized sign-in page (`/login/login.htm`) with a `fromUri` that represented the app that was originally attempted (the app intent link).
-This occurred before the request was assessed for rate limiting.
-A session was established and the request was processed.
+Through Classic Engine, users can only access app intent links/endpoints though an authorized session.
+The Classic Engine sign-in page  (`/login/login.htm`) obtains all unauthorized traffic with a `fromUri` representing the app the user attempted to access.
+Then, the engine assesses the request for rate limiting prior to processing the request and establishing a session.

-The user was then redirected to the relevant app intent link through an intermediate redirect to the generic app SSO endpoint (`/app/{app}/{instanceId}/{linkName}`).
-The app intent link endpoint validated that the user was assigned to the app, and then enforced the app sign-on policy.
+This process triggers a user redirect to the relevant app intent link through an intermediate redirect to the generic app SSO endpoint (`/app/{app}/{instanceId}/{linkName}`).
+The app intent link endpoint validates that the user has the correct authorization and enforces the app sign-on policy.

-### Authentication policies
+### Flexible and adaptable authentication policies

 Authentication policies are [security policy frameworks](https://csrc.nist.gov/pubs/sp/800/63/b/upd2/final) that allow organizations to model security outcomes for an app.
-These policies are shareable across applications.
+They are shareable across applications and quickly adjust based on detected risk levels.
 For example, you can automatically step up authentication to a strong non-phishable factor when elevated risk is detected.

-Also, Identity Engine allows you to create flexible apps that can change their authentication methods without having to alter a line of code.
+Authentication policies with Identity Engine are fully customizable and flexible, enabling you to create apps that can seamlessly change authentication methods without the need to alter code.

+See below for more resources on using authentication policies with Identity Engine:

 * [Configure a global session policy and authentication policies](/docs/guides/configure-signon-policy/)